API Reference

 Array

-Compute \(E[g(Y)\mid X=x]\) for EM E-step.
+Compute \(E[g(Y)\mid X=x]\) for the EM E-step.

 Parameters: